Hodgkin Lymphoma

 Prognostic Value: HD21 Trial MRD Substudy

 Clinical Context: The HD21 trial MRD substudy using the LymphoVista HL assay demonstrated that ctDNA MRD status after 2 cycles of chemotherapy powerfully predicts treatment outcomes in advanced-stage classical Hodgkin lymphoma.
+Preliminary results were presented at ASH 2024, with the full peer-reviewed publication in Blood (February 2026) confirming these findings.

 - Patient population: Advanced-stage cHL patients treated in GHSG HD21 trial (BrECADD vs eBEACOPP)